kirviq/dumbster/README.md

 ### Changelog

+- 2018-02-06
-- 2018-02-06: Use ConcurrentLinkedQueue (FIFO) instead of ArrayList.
+  - Use ConcurrentLinkedQueue (FIFO) instead of ArrayList.
 This extends current functionality with the possibility to pop (i.e. get and remove) received messages.
+  - JRE 8 is required for tests